 Funds raised will be used to establish and equip camps with kitchens, food, tents, tarpaulin, outdoor equipment, tech for live broadcasts/rapid news sharing, legal support for wildlife and activists, banners and other equipment.

-Major environment and conservation organisations all agree - it's time to stop and rethink HS2.
+Major environmental organisations all agree - It's time to stop and rethink HS2.

-The range of organisations demanding Boris stop and rethink HS2 is broad, from Extinction Rebellion, Client Earth, The National Trust, Greenpeace, Friends Of The Earth, RSPB, Ramblers, The Wildlife Trusts, The Woodland Trust, WWF and more.
-The camps are independent from these organisations, although include members from many of them.
+The range of organisations demanding our Government stop and rethink HS2 is broad, from Extinction Rebellion, Client Earth, The National Trust, Greenpeace, Friends Of The Earth, RSPB, Ramblers, The Wildlife Trusts, The Woodland Trust, WWF and more.
+The woodland camps are independent from these organisations, although include supporters from many of them.

 Help us take immediate action to defend our woodlands.